suedinym/SkinAndBones-Skeleton/README.md

 ## SkinAndBones-Skeleton
 SkinAndBones-Skeleton is a template based on the Skeleton boilerplate.
 It was developed to flesh out the basic boilerplate with common features of a basic website, such as a slideshow and navigation, turning it into more of a UI framework, for use in quickly comping up a functional website.

 CSS and JavaScript for various components are added as seperate files so they can be added or deleted as quickly, as necessary.
+For instance, 'styles-basic.css' containes the code for links, buttons, forms, lists, code, tables, spacing and utilities.
+The file is in the project, but not linked to the html, so that those things can be copied and pasted into the 'base.css' as needed.

 ### What's in the download?